Select Page

 Other Sessions

-Other sessions not eligible for CE are noted as such on the itinerary planner and in the program book.
+Other sessions not eligible for CE are noted as such in the electronic program flipbook and PDF.

 CE Grievance Policy